PrashanthSai-K/SQL/task7/readme.md

 ### 2️⃣ Usage of `PARTITION BY` and `OVER`

 - `PARTITION BY` clause is used to group windows based on the column specifed
-- `OVER` clause is used to order the rows in the window specifed
+- `OVER` clause is used to specify the window and `ORDER BY` clause is used to order based on the column provided

 ```
 SELECT